Mikoyan MiG-29: Upgraded variants based on original airframe

-The UPG was a modified variant intended for upgrdation of the MiG-29Bs used by the Indian Air Force.
+The UPG was a modified variant intended to upgrade the MiG-29Bs used by the Indian Air Force.
 The version is similar to the SMT variant with an imported avionics suite.
 It includes Zhuk-M radar, new avionics, an IFR probe, DRDO D-29 electronic warfare system, and enhanced RD-33 series 3 turbofan engines.
 It made its maiden flight on 4 February 2011.